achiever202/InfoX/README.md

 # InfoX
-This was developed as an entry to the Open Software Challenge at Inter-IIT Tech Meet'15 at IIT Kharagpur.
+This was developed over a duration of 10 days as an entry to the Open Software Challenge at Inter-IIT Tech Meet'15 at IIT Kharagpur.

 The problem statement involves developing an Android Application to distribute content (Images, videos, weather, pdfs, html) in rural areas with constraints on internet connectivity (2G for around 4-5 hrs), and memory.